 I grew up on the Jersey Shore very near the entrance to New York harbor and was fascinated by the comings and goings of the ships, passing the Ambrose and Scotland light ships that I would watch from my window at night.
 I wondered how these mariners could navigate these great ships from ports hundreds or thousands of miles distant and find the narrow entrance to New York harbor.

 Celestial navigation was always shrouded in mystery that so intrigued me that I eventually began a journey of discovery.
 One of the most difficult tasks for me, after delving into the arcane knowledge presented in most reference books on the subject, was trying to formulate the

 big picture of how celestial navigation worked.
-Most texts were full of detailed how-to instructions and mathematical formulas teaching the mechanics of sight reduction and how to use the almanac or sight reduction tables but frustratingly sparse on the overview of the critical scientific principles of WHY and HOW celestial works.
+Most texts were full of detailed "cookbook" instructions and mathematical formulas teaching the mechanics of sight reduction and how to use the almanac or sight reduction tables, but frustratingly sparse on the overview of the critical scientific principles of WHY and HOW celestial works.
 My end result was that I could reduce a sight and obtain a Line of Position but I was unsatisfied not knowing

 why it worked.

 This article represents my efforts at learning and teaching myself 'celestial' and is by no means comprehensive.
 As a matter of fact, I have purposely ignored significant detail in order to present the big picture of how celestial principles work so as not to clutter the mind with arcane details and too many magical formulas.
 The USPS JN & N courses will provide all the details necessary to ensure your competency as a celestial navigator.